-Let’s face it: Bathing suit shopping can be a bit of a headache.
-Not all swimsuits are designed for all bodies, so it takes a little time to find the perfect—and most flattering—style.
+Shopping for bathing suits can be—in a word—annoying.
+Not all swimsuits are designed for every body, so it takes time to find the perfect—and most flattering—style.
 No matter how we’re built, we all have a few areas we’re not totally thrilled with, and would prefer not to highlight for hours on end.
-That said, we compiled 10 useful tips to keep in mind when aiming to find a bathing suit that’s equal parts stylish and slimming (hint: it’s not as hard as you might think!)
+That said, we compiled 10 useful tips to keep in mind when aiming to look find a bathing suit that’s equal parts stylish and slimming (hint: it’s not as hard as you might think!)

 1. Say yes to bikinis

 The first rule of thumb: You can rock a bikini!
 If you’re not thrilled with the shape you’re in, the most flattering option is to choose a retro style that features a high waist and a longline top.
 That way, you’re only showing a chic sliver of skin at the slimmest part of your midsection.